Central Canadian Women's Football League: History

 The league's first game was the Montreal Blitz versus the Quebec City Phoenix on May 14, 2022, at Stade Hébert, a 25–0 win for the Blitz, who were undefeated by the end of the season on June 25.
 The Montreal team is coached by former quarterback Saadia Ashraf.
 The Phoenix de Québec, from Quebec City, were newly founded in 2022.
-Ottawa played their 2022 home games at Matt Anthony Field, University of Ottawa.
+Ottawa played its 2022 home games at Matt Anthony Field, University of Ottawa.
 Because some team rosters were undersized, the 2022 games were played as 9-versus-9 players.

 The CCWFL commissioner is Andréanne Dupont-Parent, the Montreal Blitz's general manager and a former player for Canada in the 2010 World Championship.
 Male CFL players who have been involved in training the CCWFL's players include Eddie Brown, Antoine Pruneau, and Samuel Thomassin.
+Ten CCWFL players were selected for the primary Canada team roster at the American football 2022 World Championship.

-A 2023 season has been announced by the league, which aims to expand to include teams in Toronto and Trois-Rivières, and elsewhere in Quebec and Ontario within five years.
+The 2023 league had only two clubs, the Montreal Blitz and York Region Football Association (playing its home games at St. Maximillian Kolbe High School in Aurora, Ontario).
+They played four regular-season games, all won by the Blitz.
+In December 2023, the Ottawa Capital Rebels became the women's football section of the Gatineau Valkyries.
+In 2023 in Quebec, a related football league for girls aged 15–17 was founded, the LFFMQ, playing its first season in 2024.

-In May 2022, ten CCWFL players were selected for the primary Canada team roster at the American football 2022 World Championship.
+The CCWFL added a team in Trois-Rivières, the Trois-Rivières Battle Angels, in July 2023, having targeted that city for expansion in 2022.
+Four games were scheduled in 2024 between the Blitz, Quebec Phoenix and the Battle Angels, but CCWFL Jamboree events were held at the venues instead with all three teams, and no scores were announced.
+Since 2022, the league has also aimed to expand to include teams in Toronto and elsewhere in Quebec and Ontario.